Patient- and caregiver-reported priorities to inform clinical care, research, and therapeutic development

 Implications for Therapeutic Development

-Nearly all identified health challenges, with the exception of thermoregulation issues, were prioritized as targets for future treatment development.
+All 17 identified most impactful health challenges, with the exception of thermoregulation issues, were prioritized as targets for future treatment development.

 Specific areas of emphasis included: